 Teams that can deliver ongoing customer improvement conversations increase their ability to grow that account by 48%

-Ahead of this year’s Gartner Sales and Marketing Conference, we caught up with Gartner principal executive advisor Scott Collins to ask what sales leaders can do to overcome this challenge and balance the retention and growth of existing accounts today.
+Ahead of this year’s Gartner CSO and Sales Leader Conference, we caught up with Scott Collins, VP, Team Manager, Gartner, to ask what sales leaders can do to overcome this challenge and balance the retention and growth of existing accounts today.

 Why do so many sales organizations find it challenging to attract new clients and simultaneously retain and grow existing clients?